blankRiot96/blankRiot96/README.md

     - logging library called [logit](https://github.com/blankRiot96/logit)
     - [mechanical keyboard sound emulator + typing test application](https://github.com/blankRiot96/pyhb)

+* ive tried my hand at a few projects in rust
+  - done AoC [2015](<https://github.com/blankRiot96/aoc15>) and [2025](<<https://github.com/blankRiot96/aoc25>>) in rust
-* ive tried my hand at a few projects in rust, like i tried following crafting interpreters but with rust but didnt get really far<br>
+  - tried following crafting interpreters but with rust but didnt get really far
-  i also tried my hand at making a few games with macroquad<br>
+  - also tried my hand at making a few games with macroquad
-  recently used embassy-rs and esp-hal to program the pico2 and esp32 boards for my electronics project in uni
+  - recently used embassy-rs and esp-hal to program the pico2 and esp32 boards for my electronics project in uni

 * got used to the basic java syntax and C syntax due to uni, i dont need to look things up to write small programs in them